-Palma de Mallorca cruise port is a popular stop for Mediterranean voyages – so how does one navigate the call and what’s there to do in the Spanish city?
+Palma de Mallorca cruise port is a popular stop for Mediterranean voyages – so how does one navigate the call and what’s there to do in this grand Spanish city?

-Palma de Mallorca cruise port is a popular stop for Mediterranean voyages – so how does one navigate the call and what’s there to do in the Spanish city?
+Palma de Mallorca cruise port is a popular stop for Mediterranean voyages – so how does one navigate the call and what’s there to do in this grand Spanish city?

 Words by Eddi Fiegel